-Uncle: There are two kinds of happiness.
-We feel the first kind, pleasure, when our sports team wins, or win money, or when we spend time with people we love.
+Temporary happiness occurs when we experience the pleasure of winning money, seeing our team win, being with someone we love . . .
 We also feel pleasure when we experience emotions such as wonder, pride, and gratitude.
 In each instance, chemicals flush our brain to make us feel good.
 Our happiness soars, but after a while we return to normal.

-Uncle: When I ask people what makes them happy they often say something like, ‘bushwalking’ or ‘being with friends’ or ‘frog racing’ . . . but those things provide the pleasure kind of happiness, not the core kind.
-If we want to live a happy life we need to focus on looking after our core happiness.
+It’s helpful to distinguish between the two types of happiness.
+When I ask people what makes them happy they often say something like, ‘bushwalking’ or ‘being with friends’ or ‘frog racing’ . . . but those things provide the pleasure kind of happiness, not the core kind.

-Uncle: It can be helpful to distinguish between the two kinds of happiness so that when we need to make a decision we can ask ourselves the same question the Dalai Lama asks himself: ‘Will it bring pleasure?
-Or happiness?’
+When we need to make a decision we can ask ourselves the same question the Dalai Lama asks himself: ‘Will it bring pleasure, or happiness?’

 ‘When I think of happiness I think of a bed.
 The most essential part of a comfortable bed is a solid mattress.
 On top of that mattress you have crumpled sheets, you have to change those sheets and pillowslips every week, you have disorganisation, you have cold, you have warmth.
 But the solid foundation is there and that’s your mattress, and all of the things on top of that mattress is what happens in life.
 The foundation is your happiness.’